TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Overview and Insights

+Our second insight is that a variety of accelerator behaviors (e.g., work scheduling) are describable as what we call \emph{content-preserving transformations} applied to \emph{specific} tensors in the Einsum cascade.
+We say a tensor transformation is content-preserving if it does not change the content of the tensor, i.e., the set of values at the leaves of the fibertree, but does change the coordinate system used to access each value.
+Such transformations may also impact the tensor's data layout when lowered to a concrete representation.

-Our second insight is that, by abstracting tensors as fibertrees, we can reduce a range of tensor transformations into a few core operations.
-Fibertree rank partitioning (and its inverse: flattening) can be used as a single abstraction for specifying both sparse tensor splitting and work scheduling strategies.
-Similarly, transposing data in memory, sorting, and merging are all tantamount to fibertree rank swizzling.
+We make an important observation that the core operations performed on fibertrees (Section~\ref{sec:background:tensors}) represent a set of content-preserving transformations that are useful for describing a variety of prevalent sparse data orchestration strategies.
+Specifically, fibertree rank partitioning (and its inverse: flattening) can be used as a single abstraction for specifying both sparse tensor splitting and work scheduling strategies.
+Similarly, fibertree rank swizzling can be used as a single abstraction for specifying transposing data in memory, sorting, and merging.